-Hulu’s cloud DVR is much more complicated and nowhere near as good.
+Previously, the Hulu DVR was much more complicated and nowhere near as good.

-Hulu Live includes a 50-hour cloud DVR.
-But, you can’t fast forward through commercials unless you add the enhanced cloud DVR feature for $9.99 per month.
+The service only offered a 50-hour cloud DVR.
+But, you couldn’t fast forward through commercials unless you added the enhanced cloud DVR feature for $9.99 per month.

-Both streaming services have easy-to-use menus and guides.
+Both live TV streaming apps have easy-to-use menus and guides.
 As a result, both offer a satisfying user experience.